Estimated reading time: 8 minutes

 If you’re trying to direct more of your customers to leave reviews on your Google listing, we can help you arrange for feedback emails to be sent.
 They will remind your shoppers that you appreciate and depend upon their input in order to improve.
 Those emails can contain direct links to places like your Google Reviews page.

 It’s important for the sake of initial impressions to have good reviews on your Google and Yelp listings, and those are the ones you get to respond to.
 But having reviews on your actual site and product pages is a great way to reinforce the message and guide the shopper.
 When you have a review module installed in your store, it allows you to display helpful, insightful, and impactful reviews right alongside your products.
 If you’re planning on offering rewards or loyalty points for leaving reviews, you’ll need a reviews module as well.

 In many cases, you’re not able to reply to reviews with these modules, but they do still serve as a valuable conversion tool.
-Offering your shoppers further piece of mind about the item, or answering questions they may have, may result in more informed sales and fewer returns.
-While you may not always be able to reply, you can approve or deny reviews; be careful about rejecting all negative reviews though.
-Like we mentioned before, customers won’t trust you if your items have only 5-star reviews.
+Offering your shoppers further peace of mind about the item, or answering questions they may have, may result in more informed sales and fewer returns.
+While you may not always be able to reply, you can approve or deny reviews; be careful about rejecting all negative reviews, though.
+As we mentioned before, customers won’t trust you if your items have only 5-star reviews.

 If you have a module that does allow replies (as with the Product Reviews by Tess Miva module), respond to any reviews that warrant it.
 It’s not necessary in this case to respond to every single review, but if a shopper has left a misleading review, or is negatively reviewing a common misconception about the product, take the opportunity to kindly offer a correction.
 Again, it will help inform shoppers which will lead to a decrease in returns and unhappy customers.